Old Fire Station / 40 George St, OX1 2AQ

 Neil Luck is a composer, performer, and director based in London.
 His practice is grounded in his classical music training, but incorporates elements from other disciplines and practices; theatre, performance, film, fine art etc. His works take a number of forms from staged music theatre works, to small scale performances, radio shows, curated festivals and recorded releases.
 He founded the experimental music theatre group ARCO in 2008, and co-founded the artist cooperative and netlabel squib-box in 2011. neilluck.com

 Get Rid! is a field recording project investigating the everyday sounding cultures of grassroots football.
-When I started I wasn't absolutely certain what I would find.
-I determined to listen whenever and wherever I had the chance and to let the sound of both the presence and absence of the game - football happening and football not happening - suggest its own pattern, structure and form.
-I have listened to grassroots football in Oxfordshire, Berskhire, Westmorland and Aquitaine.
-I paused to listen to the sounding evidence of football seeping out across fields and lanes and then meeting with the calls of treetop rooks; the thud of the bird-scarer; the sounds of agricultural industry and running water; of children playing; of the shimmering white noise of tyres on asphalt.
-What I did know when I began was that grassroots football has a distinctive series of linguistic codes that determine how players, coaches, substitutes, match officials and spectators communicate.
-And I knew that the material culture of these parish recreation grounds, playing fields and village greens - their dugouts, benches, pitch side barriers, scoreboards, corner flags, goalposts and tea kiosks - articulate an ensemble of sound-making actions.
+When Paul embarked on the project he wasn't absolutely certain what he would find.
+He determined to listen whenever and wherever he had the chance and to let the sound of both the presence and absence of the game - football happening and football not happening - suggest its own pattern, structure and form.
+Since the project began he has listened to grassroots football in Oxfordshire, Berskhire, Westmorland and Aquitaine.

 Paul Whitty is a composer and sound researcher.
 He is co-founder of the Sonic Art Research Unit (SARU) at Oxford Brookes University.
 He spends a lot of time marking out white lines on football pitches and coaches at Crowmarsh Youth Football Club and Wallingford Town AFC. sound-diaries.co.uk